 We live in a multi-cultural and multi lingual world where English is not enough.
 Glenalmond offers French, German and Spanish, taught by highly qualified staff with international experience, who inspire pupils to become confident, proficient linguists.

 A candidate with a second language will always be attractive to employers, and in some managerial and law careers it may well become an essential part of an application.
 Proven benefits of a language include better reasoning and problem solving skills, greater reading confidence, awareness of other points of view, efficiency in adapting to new tasks, better negotiating abilities, understanding of priorities and leadership skills.

-All pupils study French and follow a course designed to provide the academic challenge of Common Entrance but also linguistic and cultural enrichment.
+All pupils study French and Mandarin, following a course designed to provide the academic challenge of Common Entrance but also linguistic and cultural enrichment.
 Along with studying the traditional topics, pupils are exposed to film and culture and encouraged to work as much as possible in the target language.

-All pupils study French in four sets and follow a course which builds on Common Entrance providing depth and breadth – again combining traditional topics with insights into culture and language beyond the classroom.
+All pupils study French as well as a carousel of linguistics, Spanish, German and Mandarin.
+The French course again combines traditional depth with insights into culture and language beyond the classroom.
 An emphasis is placed on oral confidence and a strong grammatical foundation.
-All Third Form French students are able to participate in the annual trip to France.

 There are a wide variety of super-curricular activities offered by the MFL Department.
 Pupils are regularly offered the chance to see new foreign language films with Perth Film Society, visit the theatre and opera, take part in Immersion Days with other local schools, participate in language trips abroad and exchanges.

 Jenny Davey Head of Modern Languages German, French, Spanish